SWIFTSIM/emulator/docs/source/getting_started/index.rst

 right format the emulation itself will be very easy.

-At the basis of the SWIFT-Emulator lies the ability to train a Gaussian process (CP) based on a set of training data.
+At the basis of the SWIFT-Emulator lies the ability to train a Gaussian process (GP) based on a set of training data.
 As the main goal is emulating scaling relations on the back of hydro simulations you should think of the emulation being in the following form